ZChaoyv/A-Dual-Stream-UNet-with-Channel-Spatial-Attention-Interaction-for-Change-Detection/README.md

 If you find this work useful, please cite our paper.

 ## 1. 🌱 Environment setup
 The experiments are consistently conducted on the workstation with AMD EPYC 7262 8-Core CPU and GPU of NVIDIA RTX 3090 with 24G of video memory, Python 3.9.20, PyTorch 2.4.1, CUDA 11.8, cuDNN 9.1.0.
+All library dependencies are detailed in requirements.txt.

 ## 2. :truck: Dataset <a name="dataset"></a>
 - [x] [LEVIR-CD Dataset](https://justchenhao.github.io/LEVIR/)